jmrjrmv/run_analysis/README.md

 4 - RESULT
 =============================

 The result is the file "tidydataset.txt" generated in your working directory.
+THis file is a tidy data set containing the average of each measurement for each activity and each person.